 Heart sound locations and heart auscultation

-The sound of the left atrioventricular or mitral valve can also be heard in the fifth intercostal space, approximately 1,5 centimeters medial from the left midclavicular line.
+- The sound of the left atrioventricular or mitral valve can also be best heard in the fifth intercostal space on the left side, approximately 1,5 centimeters medial from the left midclavicular line.

 Pulmonary and systemic circulation